ericwoud/buildR64arch/README.md

 ## Setup booting from NVME on R3/R3mini/R4, using chain-loading kernel on emmc fip partition

-*** currently broken, mtk-pcie-gen3 driver not kexec compatible ***
+*** Altough this is functional on R3/R3mini, this is not recommended, merely a proof of concept ***

 This instruction is for the default boot method "1.
 ATF - KERNEL using `fip` partition."
 This is to prevent that any (the wrong) boot partition is mounted.
-Using kexec may result in incorrect initialisation of hardware.
-It may reveal unknown bugs.

 Setup a booting emmc system on R3/R3mini/R4.
 Check if the nvme is stable, coldboot and reboot several times and see if the drive is present _every_ time, with the `lsblk` command.
 If the drive is stable, continue.